 Lime injection is a well-established practice, used by most of the modern electric arc furnaces (EAFs).
 Lime injection technology provides a closed circuit environment.
-Its advantages include a better and safer working environment; process controls that help to maintain a consistent foaminess and result in direct savings on lime; plus significant benefits from metallic yield, energy and electrode consumption, as well as refractory savings.
-The coherent jet of lime injection, which is shrouded with oxygen, helps to direct the lime into the slag metal interface.
+Its advantages include a better and safer working environment; process controls that help to maintain a consistent foaminess; a direct savings on lime; plus significant benefits from metallic yield, energy and electrode consumption, as well as refractory savings.
+The uniform jet of injected lime, which is shrouded with oxygen, helps to direct the lime into the slag-metal interface.
 This minimizes the chance of any lime particles being lost to de-dusting systems.

 Improving safety and working environment for the workforce in any steel manufacturing site is of paramount importance along with optimizing cost and delivering world-class performance to the stakeholders.
 Given the complexity of the steel making process, every step change is a way forward to achieve desired results.